 El Viajero also offers excursions all around Colombia.
 We booked our trip to the Mud Volcano with them.
 They have a whole book of different excursions and activities you can book through them.
 They are also more than happy to answer any questions you may have about the city – like “Where’s the best fish place in all of Cartagena?”
 (Pargo Rojo), and “Where can I get a super touristy rum drink?” (on the beach, it’s called Coco Loco, and it’s served in a coconut shell).

 The employees are amazing, the layout is awesome, and the vibe is always upbeat.
 It is no wonder this hostel won best hostel in Colombia, in South America, and placed 6 in the world, with Hostel World’s most recent awards.

 The only things I can complain about is the layout of outlets in the bedrooms, the lack of outlets on the patio area, and the Wi-Fi.
 (Sometimes it works, sometimes it doesn’t, but when it does it is usually quite slow).
 But, you are also in Cartagena and should be out exploring the city and having Coco Loco on the beach, and not being on Facebook all day, anyway.

 I totally recommend El Viajero, and recommend them to anyone going to Cartagena.

 Their bartender is great and makes awesome mojitos.
-He also teaches Salsa and Conga dancing on Fridays.
+He also teaches Salsa and Conga dancing on Frida.